 Consultation and treatment planning

-Your oral surgeon will begin by examining your teeth and gums to determine whether exposure and bonding is the best option for your needs.
+Your board-certified oral surgeon in Alexandria will begin by examining your teeth and gums to determine whether exposure and bonding is the best option for your needs.
 The plan for your surgery will be coordinated with your orthodontist to ensure a successful outcome.
 They will explain the procedure to you and answer any questions you may have, including sedation options and how to prepare for treatment.

 Once exposure and bonding is deemed appropriate, the surgeon will carefully lift up the gum tissue and remove a small amount of bone to expose a portion of the tooth surface.
 Next they will prepare the tooth for bonding by etching the surface with a special solution that helps the bracket bond to the tooth.
 Lastly, the bracket is connected to the orthodontic arch arch wire with a gold chain or spring.